dotnet/docs-maui/docs/user-interface/controls/checkbox.md

 In this example, the `Label` uses a binding expression in a data trigger to monitor the `IsChecked` property of the `CheckBox`.
 When this property becomes `true`, the `FontAttributes` and `FontSize` properties of the `Label` change.
 When the `IsChecked` property returns to `false`, the `FontAttributes` and `FontSize` properties of the `Label` are reset to their initial state.

-In the following screenshots, the iOS screenshot shows the `Label` formatting when the `CheckBox` is empty, while the Android screenshot shows the `Label` formatting when the `CheckBox` is checked:
+The following screenshot shows the `Label` formatting when the `CheckBox` is checked:

 :::image type="content" source="media/checkbox/checkbox-databinding.png" alt-text="Screenshot of a data bound CheckBox.":::